USEPA/ctxR/cran-comments.md

 ## win devel check results

 * 1 NOTE - CRAN incoming feasibility.
   Indicated possible invalid URL.
-This URL works correctly.
+This URL works correctly and is stored in data retrieved from an API request, so we cannot alter it.

 ## local R CMD check results